 E-juice (the liquid inserted into the e-cigarette and heated) contains a highly concentrated form of liquid nicotine.
 This liquid nicotine is toxic and can lead to rashes if it comes in contact with the skin.
 If the e-juice is ingested, a person can become very ill with severe vomiting.
 If a child drinks e-juice this can lead to death.
-There have been several documented cases of death in small children who accidently drank e-juice.
+There have been several documented cases of death in small children who accidentally drank e-juice.
 The new WA law requires all e-juice to be in child-proof containers, but parents should still be cautious and keep their e-juice and other vapor paraphernalia out of reach of young children.
-Click here for the Washington State Poison Center Annual report on e-cigarettes
+For more information, view the Washington State Poison Center Annual report on e-cigarettes.

-Between 2014 -2015, there have been approximately 130 battery explosions nationwide.
+Between 2014 and 2015, there have been approximately 130 battery explosions nationwide.
 No one understands the exact cause or reasoning behind these explosions.
 For some unknown reason, some batteries explode, unfortunately leading to serious burns on the skin of the people using them.
-Click here for the Seattle Times article about exploding e-cigarette batteries.
+For more information, view the Seattle Times article about exploding e-cigarette batteries.